Industrial image processing

 Machine vision has a key role to play here, because it allows individual production steps to be documented in detail and analysed in real time with the help of image recognition software.
 The data obtained in this way can be used for quality assurance, process control and process optimisation.

 At its core, the use of industrial image processing is about combining the cognitive abilities and expertise of humans with the precision, endurance and speed of electronic data processing:

-The human machine fitter of an industrial image processing system contributes his cognitive skills and his expertise by determining the parameters to be recorded and defining the reaction of the system to the parameter values determined and storing these process data.
-In this way, the technical knowledge of the machine fitter is digitized, preserved and machine transferable.
+The human setter of a machine vision system contributes his or her cognitive skills and expertise by determining the parameters to be detected and defining the plant's response to the determined parameter values and storing this process data.
+In this way, the machine setter's expertise is digitised, preserved and made transferable by machine.

 The hardware and software of an industrial image processing system can read in the digitised process data and execute the process described therein at high speed, always with consistent precision and for a virtually unlimited period of time.